Content IDs (CIDs)

 5. If codec is not equal to 0x55 (raw) or 0x71 (dCBOR42), throw an error ([dcbor42]).

-6. Remove the next two bytes in CID bytes and store them in hash type and hash size, respectively.
+6. Remove the next byte in CID bytes and store it in hash type.

 7. If hash type is not equal to 0x12 (SHA-256), throw an error ([sha256]).

-8. If the number of bytes left in CID bytes differs from hash size, throw an error.
+• We are expecting CID bytes to only contain a CID.
+If the number of bytes left in CID bytes is greater than hash size, throw an error.
 Store the remaining CID bytes in digest.

 Relationship to IPFS